CleverRaven/Cataclysm-DDA/technology.md

 ### Cybernetics
 CBMs have been available to the public for four years at the time of the Cataclysm.
 This is vaguely analogous in scope to how common smartphones were in 1998-2002: while they exist, they are too expensive and too hard to find support for to be even somewhat widespread among civilians.

+#### Prosthetics
+Prosthetic limbs available to civilians are not markedly above the level available on our Earth, but may be a bit more widespread using the same anti-infection technology employed by CBMs.
+Note that the level available on our Earth has gotten quite impressive, so this is a pretty high bar.

 ### Robots
 Proto-AI evolved from dimensional heuristics (the secrets of which are completely black box and explained away as a kind of deep learning) has made civilian level robots conceivable, albeit extremely rare.
 The first public release of robots was police eyebots six years before the Cataclysm.
 Most non-police civilian level applications are medical.
 These AIs do well in constrained environments with very specific tasks.
 They are, however, deeply stupid, especially without their central controllers.